FrsLry/ms_acceleration/README.md

-# Hotspots of acceleration and demographic processes behind decline of North American birds
+# Acceleration hotspots of North American birds’ decline are associated with agriculture

 ## Authors